odinhg/Group-Equivariant-Convolutional-Neural-Network-INF367A/README.md

 The actual implementation of the group actions can be found in `utils/group.py`.
 The functions and the relations between them are then given to the `Group` class constructor as a list of functions and a Cayley table, respectively.
 The group equivariant layers then take an instance of the `Group` class as the first argument.

 **Remark:** In the first implementation, the two views were stacked side-by-side and treated as a single rectangle with the natural $D_2$-action.
-However, this does not make sense when considering translations.
+However, this does not really make sense when considering translations.
 This is the reason both views are treated separately.

 ## Stereo images as signals on $\Omega$